 Mounting your lights on the bars means it is easy for you to see and use the controls.
 However, the beam of light is fixed to where your bars are pointing.
 This casts jumps and drops etc in to shade.
 This means you can’t always see the obstacle properly.

 Helmet mounted mountain bike lights are great, as the light shines at whatever you are looking at.
 But, features you encounter on the trail can seem flatter than they are, and depth perception is reduced somewhat.
 The other disadvantage is, is that low tree branches can knock your light.
+One thing worth noting about a helmet mounted light, is that you cannot see the battery life indicator.
+This could cause a problem if the battery goes flat just as you have entered a rock garden in the pitch black woods.

 The ideal solution is to have both handlebar and helmet mounted lights for night riding.
 Doing this gives you the advantage of having a backup light if one of them fails or the battery runs out.

-Controls and protection
+Controls and Protection

 The controls of mountain bike lights are also something to consider.
 This is because some lights can be controlled remotely, and as I said earlier, some have the functionality of adjustable brightness.